Merrymeeting Daylilies

 And so we wait.
 We wait on a court system that is overburdened and backlogged.
 We wait with a sword dangling over our heads.
 Our parents never could have imagined what we are going thru for the gift they gave us out of love.

-In an attempt to stay positive, we did finally paint the house.
+In an attempt to stay positive, we did finally repaint the house.
 After all, paint is cheaper than therapy!

 We have decided that we must live with a little bit of hope.
 And we hope we keep our home.